 People use a lot of acronyms on the Internet.
 Among the many out there, we can almost guarantee you’ve seen “URL”.
-And that might’ve left you wondering, “what is a website URL?”.
+And that might’ve left you wondering, “what is a website URL?” and “what does URL stand for?”.

 What is a website URL?

-Short for Uniform Resource Locator, a URL is the location of a specific website, page, or file on the Internet.
+URL is the short form for Uniform Resource Locator, a website URL is the location of a specific website, page, or file on the Internet.
+Every URL is made up of multiple parts, and the way yours are built will have a variety of effects on your site’s security and Search Engine Optimization (SEO).

 For example, if you enter